 Setting Aside Funds for Later

-On top of short-term expenses, some budgeters like to allot amounts each month either to savings or to a rainy day fund.
+On top of short-term expenses, some budgeters like to allot amounts each month either to savings or to a rainy day fund (you’ll learn more about the actual amount in a minute).
 With some money management accounts or retirement plans, users can directly deduct funds from a paycheck on payday.

 Automating savings might cut the temptation to shop, as these funds are already transferred to another vault or account (and, hence, harder to spend).

 If money isn’t being auto-saved, budgets can be updated to include savings under the discretionary fund category.
-Over time, as savings grow, squirreled away funds could go towards pursuing long-term financial goals—like, a home down payment, starting a kid’s college fund, or investing for retirement.
+Over time, as savings grow, squirreled away funds could go toward pursuing long-term financial goals, such as a home down payment, starting a kid’s college fund, or investing for retirement.

 Tabulating a Discretionary Expense Budget

-Once essential expenses have been budgeted for, a list of discretionary spending costs can be drafted—covering broad categories that might include trips, entertainment, savings, or eating out.
+Once essential expenses have been budgeted for, a list of discretionary spending costs can be drafted.
+This can cover broad categories that might include trips, entertainment, savings, or eating out.

 When either income drops or the cost of a necessary expense goes up, it can be necessary to update one’s budget accordingly.
 Making cuts to discretionary expenses may be one place to find more cash.

-Budgets could rank, for instance, their discretionary according to what’s least or most important.
-A food lover, to name one example, might want to allot more to dining out than an avid skier.
+Budgeters could rank, for instance, their discretionary spending according to what’s least or most important.
+A food lover, for instance, might want to allot more to dining out than an avid skier.

-When it comes to budgeting, there are numerous strategies.
+There are a variety of different budgeting methods.
 And, some are particularly suited to tracking discretionary spending.
 Here’s a look at common budgeting strategies:

 The 50/30/20 Rule